Got this beautiful story from an email sent to me...

 the room.
 There were no distinguishing features except for the one wall

-covered with small index card files.
+index card files.
 They were like the ones in

 libraries that list titles by author or subject in alphabetical order.